Lujia-Cheng/web-final-project/Report.md

 # Objective

-## Key features as promised in the Final Project Description
+## Key features as promised in the Final Project Description and MORE

 - Product Listing
     - Search Product